google/comprehensive-rust/src/exercises/webassembly/camera.md

 3. Create an X-ray effect.
 This is done by mapping colors to their opposite, for instance `0<->255`, `100<->155`.
 Beware of illumination.
 4. You can play with the function, for instance you can implement greyscale, or add random noise.
 5. In the `setup` function create a dropdown (`<select>`) that will change which transformation to apply to the image.
-6. Blur only the background.
+6. (BONUS) Track moving objects.
 This can be done by figuring out only the pixels that didn't change between multiple frames.
+For instance, you could compute the standard deviation of the pixel and black out below a threshold.
 While this can be achieved without touching Javascript, I recommend editing it.